Prabal-verma/React/README.md

 creating a bg changer project ( done )

-creating a password generator project ( done )
+creating a password generator project ( done ) used useState, useEffect, useRef, useCallback hooks to create the project

 crating a currency convortor project ( in progress.... )